PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-SwordsOfJustice.md

    >
    > When you attempt to calibrate, you will find that the variation can be upwards of one second.
 In other words, you will get an entire range of delays.
 For the program to work correctly, that entire range of delays needs to fit into the **0.3 – 1.7 second** window as suggested above.
 Therefore you will need to be patient and time multiple encounters to find that range of delays.
    >
    > In reality, the range of delays is probably a Gaussian distribution.
-So even when you think you’ve found the range, there will be occasional outliers that fall outside the window and can cause a false positive or a false negative.
-False negatives you won’t know unless you happen to see it.
+So even when you think you've found the range, there will be occasional outliers that fall outside the window and can cause a false positive or a false negative.
+False negatives you won't know unless you happen to see it.
 False positives will stop the program.
 If you get false positives after multiple hours of correct operation, then try increasing your delay by 10 ticks.

 **Too Much Variation:**

 On some Switches and environments, you may find that your range of delays is too large to fit into the recommended timing window.
 Here are some tricks you can try to reduce that variation:
 - Restart your Switch.
-- Turn on airplane mode and set “AIRPLANE_MODE” to true.
+- Turn on airplane mode and set "AIRPLANE_MODE" to true.
 - Detach your Joy-Cons.

-If this still doesn’t work, then it may be impossible to completely avoid both false positives and false negatives.
+If this still doesn't work, then it may be impossible to completely avoid both false positives and false negatives.
 Thus you must choose which one is more acceptable.
-False negatives are usually more acceptable since they don’t stop the program.
+False negatives are usually more acceptable since they don't stop the program.
 Thus you want to calibrate it such that the shortest menu->LED time is about 0.3 seconds.
 Any shiny encounter that comes in exceptionally fast will be lost since the program will run from it.

 If the variation is so high such that it will run from more than 50% of the shiny encounters, then it becomes more time efficient to use the [ShinyHuntUnattended-StrongSpawn](ShinyHuntUnattended-StrongSpawn.md) program instead.